DanielGuzmanOlivares/ContextualForests/README.md

 ## What is this project?
-This project contains an implementation in Python of the Contextual Forest, an unsupervised model for language disambiguation that I designed during [my bachelor's thesis](http://t.ly/bBNd).
+This project contains the implementation in Python of the Contextual Forest, an unsupervised model for language disambiguation that I developed during [my bachelor's thesis](http://t.ly/bBNd).
 It includes a demo notebook with code snippets showing the main functionality and informally exposes the ideas behind the model as well as the key points discussed in my bachelor's thesis regarding the task of Word Sense Disambiguation (WSD).

 ## Introduction

 Contextual Forests, as many other language models, operate under the assumption that the meaning of a word in a sentence can be fully determined by it's context (i.e. the other words in the sentence).
-If one thinks about it for a second that seems like a very reasonable thing to assume considering that this is essentially what humans do when we communicate with each other.
+If one thinks about it for a second, it seems like a very reasonable thing to assume considering that this is essentially what humans do when we communicate with each other.

 Unfortunately, in many situations context has proven to be rather difficult to figure out using even the most advanced techniques.